erfan-am/REACT_APP/README.md

          <li>for starting , type <h4>yarn run dev</h4></li>
      </ol>
      <hr>
-     <p>this app is for everybody that want learn about Context-API with a simple example code  </p>
+     <p>this app is for everybody that want learn about Context-API with a simple  code  </p>
      <hr>
      <h2>Documents</h2>
     <ol>